 Research Policy at the National Level

-The estimated research ratio in Austria in 2022 is 3.26%, which is above the European target value of 3% for the ninth year in succession.
+The estimated research ratio in Austria in 2024 is 3.34%, which is above the European target value of 3% for the eleventh year in succession.

 The European Research Area (ERA) plays an important part in Research, Technology and Innovation in Austria.
 In order to position Austria in the group of "Innovation Leaders" in the long run it will be necessary to promote internationalisation efforts in research and to participate even more in European research programmes and to optimise the participation of the country’s enterprises and research organisations.